Capital spending decisions have substantial consequences.

 - Level of funding requested, for each year in the life of the proposed project or acquisition.

 - Tangible contributions to meeting the organization's strategic business objectives.

 - Evidence of negative consequences that would result from not funding the proposal.
 These might include such things as

 - Violation of, or non-compliance with, laws and regulations.

 - Inability to maintain normal operations, either immediately or at some point in the future.

 - Costly obsolescence of equipment or other assets that will occur at some point in the future.

-- Estimated financial performance of the capital investment, measured in terms of financial metrics such as Net cash flow, Total cost of ownership, Cash flow Net presente on these metri value NPV, simple return on investment ROI (profitability), Payback period, and Internal rate of return IRR. ( For more on these metrics, see the Encyclopedia article Financial Metrics.)
+- Estimated financial performance of the capital investment, measured in terms of financial metrics such as Net cash flow, Total cost of ownership, Cash flow Net Present Value NPV, simple return on investment ROI (profitability), Payback period, and Internal rate of return IRR. ( For more on these metrics, see the Encyclopedia article Financial Metrics.)

 - A formal cost-benefit analysis, or business case analysis, comparing the likely benefits of taking action against the likely costs of not taking the proposal action, or taking a different action.

 - A risk analysis estimating the risk of investment failure and the likelihood of specific outcomes better or worse than the most likely outcomes.

 - Sensitivity analysis showing

 - Critical success factors and contingencies the firm must manage to target levels during the life of the investment or project.

 - Important risk factors that should be monitored closely during the life of the investment.

 With prioritization criteria in place, the Capital Review Committee's responsibilities are to:

 - Reach consensus among Committee members on the relative weight, or importance to grant each criterion in the overall prioritization.

 - Create and publish rules and a process for using these criteria to create a prioritization score for each proposal.

 - These may include rules for prioritizing large proposals differently from the way small proposals are prioritized, for instance.